hackclub/jobs/directory/README.md

 At HQ, we're a small team trying to build what we wish we had in high school.
 Nearly everything we do is open source at https://github.com/hackclub.
 Even our finances are 100% open at https://bank.hackclub.com/hq.

-Hack Club HQ currently has [8 full-time employees](https://hackclub.com/team/).
-We'd love for you to join us to become the 9th!
+Hack Club HQ currently has [a small team of full-time employees](https://hackclub.com/team/).
+We'd love for you to join us!

-**A great place to start is our Events Designer role in `events_designer.md`!**
+We aren't hiring any roles right now, but you can check back later in case something pops up!